hmemcpy/hmemcpy.com/source/_posts/2016-06-11-getting-with-the-times-migrating-from-wordpress-to-github-pages-with-hexo.md

 ### Step 1: Export WordPress data as Jekyll

-Jekyll, being the older static generators, is widely supported, including this wonderful plugin for WordPress called [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter).
+Jekyll, being one of the older static generators, is widely supported, including this wonderful plugin for WordPress called [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter).

 Go to your WordPress admin panel and install the **WordPress to Jekyll Exporter** plugin.
 After installing and activating the plugin, you should have a new menu under **Tools** called **Export to Jekyll**.
 Depending on the size of your blog, this might take a few minutes to complete, but a new zip file called `jekyll-export.zip` should begin downloading.

+Exported data from WordPress will contain all the posts and other static pages in Markdown (.md) files.
+The blog posts themselves are contained in a `_posts` directory inside the `lekyll-export.zip` archive.

-Since our ultimate goal is to eventual delete the WordPress blog, it's best to make a complete backup of all the content.
+Since our ultimate goal is to eventually delete the WordPress blog, it's best to make a complete backup of all the content.
 You can do this via your hosting's FTP or with another great WordPress plugin called **Duplicator**, which can export everything for you into a zip file.
 We will also need the contents of this zip to replace any broken images and other files.

-Exported data from WordPress will contain all the posts and other static pages in Markdown (.md) files.
-The blog posts themselves are contained in a `_posts` directory inside the `lekyll-export.zip` archive.

 ### Step 2: Configuring Hexo